Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/bloodsplats.md

+---
+title: Bloodsplats
+description: LeGo package for displaying bloodsplats on a screen when player is hit
+---
 # Bloodsplats
 If this package is activated, red blood splatters will appear on the screen when the hero takes damage.
 For this, the damage perception for the hero is redirected to `_B_HeroDamage()`.
 To use the Bloodsplats, the enclosed textures must be available.
 Also, the VFX "HERO_HURT" (also included) should be entered in the `VfxInst.d` to create an even better hit effect.
 All textures used here are from [CGTextures.com](http://CGTextures.com).
 If you use Bloodsplats in your modification, this site must be noted in the credits.